The price of THORChain’s token RUNE is up 16% since the project announced the official launch of its mainnet on Wednesday.

 While the introduction of the mainnet doesn’t necessarily bring forward any fundamental changes to how the protocol operates, apart from fewer bugs and network stability/security, it will provide key changes to how the project is governed and adopted and marks Thorchain’s development into a fully-fledged network.

-Prior to launching its own blockchain, THORChain initially launched with two variants of its token on Binance Chain and Ethereum, and the team has expressed concerns with the minting features behind these two assets in the past, along with divided the trading markets for the asset.
+Prior to launching its own blockchain, THORChain initially launched with two variants of its token on Binance Chain and Ethereum, and the team has expressed concerns with the minting features behind these two assets in the past, along with dividing the trading markets for the asset.

 As part of the mainnet launch, THORChain is hoping to wind down these two variants of RUNE over the next six months as part of a push to phase in the new fully native and unified variant of the token.
 The team stated that this will also help more wallets provide support for the asset.